 In those immediate years before the start of WWII the country had cohered geographically, as well, with the growing impact and influence of the heretofore provincial Western states.
 Widespread labor agitation along the Pacific Coast could no longer be ignored, and the stream of Major League ballplayers from San Francisco had no little added effect on the dissipation of regional isolation.
 The San Francisco--New York connection which DiMaggio had forged was electric, and it bespoke the possibility of finally enclosing the old archetypal frontier explorations of Lewis and Clark, and Richard Henry Dana.
 With the nickname The Yankee Clipper, the instrumentality of DiMaggio approached the poetic.
 It is the most precise, succinct image ever penned about an athlete, brilliantly anthropomorphizing the rakish 19th-century New England clipper ships which knifed the Cape Horn route between the two cities that were the primary locales of DiMaggio's life.
 Lean, sleek, fast, powerful, unerringly graceful --- man and ship, twined in America's collective unconscious, plowing forward toward completion and glory.

-Only a couple of hundred people congregated outside of SS Peter and Paul's for the funeral service.
+A few hundred people congregated outside of the church for the funeral service.
 Parents pushed infants in strollers, and at the edge of the crowd five elderly Asian women went about their Tai Chi routines.
 Intermittently, Italian phrases drifted softly through the mild air.